How to apply for a school place

 All requests for admission to community

-schools must be approved by the Council.
-For more information on
+schools must be approved by us.
+For more information on schools

 Within the Council, each school has an area